vidyar/docs-1/sources/config.rst

     :database => ENV['RDS_DB_NAME']
   )

+Elastic Beanstalk runtime expects that the entry point of your application will be found in ``config.ru`` file.
+See `Amazon documentation <http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Ruby_sinatra.html>`_ for details.
-Full sample Ruby code using Elastic Beanstalk is available `on GitHub <https://github.com/Shippable/sample-ruby-mysql-beanstalk>`_.
+Full sample Ruby code using Sinatra and MySQL on Elastic Beanstalk is available `on GitHub <https://github.com/Shippable/sample-ruby-mysql-beanstalk>`_.

 **Python:**